 Sunlu TPU Filament seems pretty good already.
-As you will see i added strawberry laces as the background image, now i bet you are thinking why?.
-Well when i opened the box and took it out, it looks and feels exactly like strawberry laces!…now, if it had the smell of strawberry laces, would I eat it?
+When i opened the box and took it out, it looks and feels exactly like strawberry laces!…now, if it had the smell of strawberry laces, would I eat it?
 You bet I would!

 In and Out of the Box

 So, in the box for the Sunlu TPU filament you get your shrink-wrapped filament with your silica gel pouch as standard also a small leaflet with the basic parameters of different filaments and the company details.
 The box is detailed on the back with the basic parameters again.
 These boxes are nicely designed (Much better than your standard brown cardboard packaging with nothing but a sticker on it)